Anita Day, Counsellor / Walk & Talk Therapist

 Areas of counselling I deal with

-I offer traditional counselling 1-2-1 sessions in areas across Nottingham city and Nottinghamshire, telephone and online counselling, and walking therapy in a variety of parks across the county.
+I offer traditional counselling 1-2-1 sessions in Nottingham city, Sherwood area also outside the city in Hucknall.
+I am also trained to provide telephone and online counselling, and walking therapy in a variety of parks across the Nottinghamshire and parts of Derbyshire.

 For complex trauma, I suggest a minimum of 6 months counselling in weekly sessions, for further details please get in touch.

-I do not believe there should be a barrier to receiving therapy so if you are reading my profile and you really identify with it, please get in touch.
+I do not believe there should be a barrier to receiving therapy so if you are reading my profile and you really identify with it, contact me for a free consultation.